PR & VIDEO CONTENT MANAGER

 Unfortunately, DKIM has its weaknesses as well.
 For instance, a malicious attacker can use only the signed part of the email (the “From” section), and then attach malicious content to the unsigned part of the email.
 He then sends it over to the target.
 This is basically a classic replay attack.

-Implement DMARC, a combination of SPF and DKIM
+Implement DMARC, a combination of Sender Policy Framework and Domain Keys Identified Mail

 Employee training in cybersecurity awareness

-Employee training, like most cybersecurity measures, serves to create a shield against cyberattacks that can bypass technical defenses.
-Take the time to train your personnel on what to look for in an authentic email vs one that has been spoofed.
-Then, run additional tests to determine who is still vulnerable to spoofing attacks.
+Employee training on email spoofing, like many cybersecurity measures, helps create a shield against cyberattacks that may circumvent technical defenses.
+It’s essential to invest time in educating your staff on how to distinguish genuine emails from spoofed ones.
+Then, run additional tests to determine who is still vulnerable to an email spoofing attempt.
 This will help make sure that all your employees have the information needed to act accordingly if they receive a spoofed email.

 Company branding

-Email spoofing can also affect your clients.
+Email spoofing attacks can also affect your clients.
 That’s why consistent company branding in your marketing emails is crucial to avoid successful spoofing attacks.
-When your clients can easily identify a genuine email message from your organization, they will be able to recognize a spoofed email as well.
+When your clients can easily identify a genuine email message from your organization, they will be able to recognize an email spoofing campaign.

 Wrapping Up…